 Bayes run regular events which are open to students and prospective students.
 Recent guest speakers include George Osborne (Chancellor of the Exchequer) and Dame Inga Beale DBE (Former Chief Executive Officer of Lloyd’s of London).
 You can register to attend events here.

 MBA student blog, news and social media

-Being a Cass Executive MBA will give you invaluable access to a network of over 49,000 alumni from all over the world.
+Being an Executive MBA of the Business School will give you invaluable access to a network of over 49,000 alumni from all over the world.
 You can also attend one MBA elective per year, free of charge.
 Further information about our dedicated alumni department is on our website.

 Being a student will give you access to a wide range of discounts including travel, Microsoft and Apple products, cinema tickets, restaurants, cosmetics and clothing.
 Most discounts can be obtained via an NUS (National Union of Students) membership card or by joining the Unidays website.

 Please note that you will first need to formally register as a student before taking advantage of these discounts.